tovare/monitor/README.md

 # Future improvements

 - [50]  Find keywords on the page.
 Added it to the struct.
+Does not stream to BigQuery.
-- [  ]  Migrate streaming.
+- [--]  Migrate streaming.
 - [  ]  Improve email alerts with a list of services and their status.
 - [OK]  consolidate command tool for management.
 - [OK]  Store the time for each test.